ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 - **User Interface**: The user interface shall primarily be a browser- based GUI.
 It shall be user-friendly and interactive.
-It shall support interface elements that permit setting parameters and properties, visualizing 3D scenes, displaying data (tables, plots, trees, image-data, etc.) and messages, setting up and displaying work-flows ("workbench"), monitoring and administering computational resources, as well as accessing and managing data (local data and data in the DAT-CORE).
+It shall support interface elements that permit setting parameters and properties, visualizing 3D scenes, displaying data (tables, plots, trees, image-data, etc.) and messages, setting up and displaying work-flows and complex dependencies/influences/coupling ("workbench", interaction graph with possibility of assigning properties to nodes and connections), monitoring and administering computational resources, as well as accessing and managing data (local data and data in the DAT-CORE).
 With lower priority and/or at a later stage, the user interface should also